SamanZubair/SamanZubair/README.md

 ### Currently Exploring 🌱

-Lately, I’ve been exploring performance testing, advanced Java concepts, CI/CD workflows, and ways to make automation frameworks more scalable and maintainable.
+Lately, I’ve been exploring performance testing, advanced Java concepts,Agentic AI and ways to make automation frameworks more scalable and maintainable.

 Day to day, I mostly work with Selenium WebDriver, Java, API Testing, and automation framework development.